sandeepsharma99/python_hitesh_chaudhary/python_notes.md

-    mydict.get("salary", defaultvalue) # if the specified key does not exist return none/defaultvalue(optional) mydict.keys() # return a view object that displays a list of all the keys mydict.values() # returns a view object that contains all the values in the dictionary. mydict.items() # return a view object, list of tuples as item in the format (key, value) mydict.setdefault(key,defaultvalue) # returns that value if exist if not return default value. mydict.update({"age": 22, "country": "India"}) # return None it modifies the original
+    mydict.get("salary", defaultvalue) # if the specified key does not exist return none/defaultvalue(optional) mydict.keys() # return a view object that displays a list of all the keys mydict.values() # returns a view object that contains all the values in the dictionary. mydict.items() # return a view object, list of tuples as item in the format of (key, value) mydict.setdefault(key,defaultvalue) # returns that value. if key exist if not inserts the key into the dictionary with the specified default value and return default value. mydict.update({"age": 22, "country": "India"}) # return None it modifies the original
     mydict.pop("city") # removes and returns the value len(mydict)
-    mydict.popitem() #  returns a tuple containing the (key, value) pair of the removed item. mydict.copy()
+    mydict.popitem() # returns a tuple containing the (key, value) pair of the removedlast item. mydict.copy() # return a shallow copy
     keys = ["a", "b", "c"]
     new_dict = dict.fromkeys(keys, 0) # creating new dict with default value
-    mydict.clear()
+    mydict.clear() # return None an empty dictionary
 ```
 - merge: using .update(), union operator, **unpacing
 - mydict.items(): return view object